What Is a Bachelor of Science in Electrical Engineering?

 - Research facilities

 A qualified electrical engineer may pursue a number of different roles within these organizations.
 Electrical can focus on research and developmental design, test engineering and project management.
-Specialty areas may include digital and analog devices, radar and navigation systems, nuclear power or materials science.
+Specialty areas may include digital and analog devices, radar and navigation systems, nuclear power or solar energy.

-The Bachelor of Science in Electrical Engineering degree program at GCU effectively prepares students to pursue a master’s degree in the field, which can further enhance career opportunities.
+The Bachelor of Science in Electrical Engineering degree program at GCU effectively prepares students to pursue a graduate degree in the field, which can further enhance career opportunities.

 General Education Requirements